Fully managed and scalable event bus

 Reliable event delivery

 Amazon EventBridge provides at-least-once event delivery to targets, including retry with exponential backoff for up to 24 hours.
 Events are stored durably across multiple availability zones (AZs), providing additional assurance your events will be delivered to their destination.
 Amazon EventBridge also provides a 99.9% availability service level agreement (SLA), ensuring your applications are able to reliably access the service.

-Automatic response to operational changes in AWS Services
+Automatic response to operational changes in Amazon Web Services Services

-Amazon EventBridge extends its predecessor, Amazon CloudWatch Events, and provides a near real-time stream of system events that describe changes to your AWS resources.
+Amazon EventBridge extends its predecessor, Amazon CloudWatch Events, and provides a near real-time stream of system events that describe changes to your Amazon Web Services resources.
 It allows you to respond quickly to operational changes and take corrective action.
 You simply write rules to indicate which events are of interest to your application and what automated actions to take when a rule matches an event.
-You can, for example, set a rule to invoke an AWS Lambda function to remediate an issue, or notify an Amazon Simple Notification Service (SNS) topic to alert an operator.
+You can, for example, set a rule to invoke an Amazon Lambda function to remediate an issue, or notify an Amazon Simple Notification Service (SNS) topic to alert an operator.

 You can set up scheduled events using the popular Unix cron syntax.
-Scheduled events are generated on a periodic basis and invoke any of the supported target AWS services.
+Scheduled events are generated on a periodic basis and invoke any of the supported target Amazon Web Services services.

 Monitoring and auditing

 You can monitor your event bus using Amazon CloudWatch metrics, such as the number of times an event matches a rule, or the number of times a target is invoked.
 You can use Amazon CloudWatch Logs to store, monitor, and analyze events that are triggered in your environment.
 Amazon CloudTrail enables you to monitor the calls made to the Amazon EventBridge API.

 Security and compliance